Updated: Aug 20

+Since Instagram has been an instrumental factor in our growth, the focus of this post is going on to be on this channel.
 Everyone cares about number of followers.
 Let’s just all be real.
 And there’s nothing wrong in admitting you care.
 We’re all here on Instagram to feel acknowledged for our efforts, aren’t we?
 Whether it’s that recipe we perfected over many failed attempts, or the time we spent meticulously creating a step-by-step guide on how to edit photos, or the time we spent answering all those questions during a night of “ask me anything,” or the elaborate giveaway you concocted in partnership with five other brands.
 That said, here are some do’s and don’ts that I’ve learned the hard way:

 1. Don’t post anything you want to hide from someone because there’s no hiding on Instagram.